 Muhammad Zafar Kamran

-Representative of the sectoral round tables
+Representative of sectoral round tables

-Representative of the community organizations
+Representative of out-of-territory community organizations

 Representative of the associations

-Representative of the public institutions
+Representative of public institutions

 Lawyer in Algeria and member of the Red Crescent, Amina M’haia has been a social justice advocate for more than ten years, both on a professional and voluntary basis, before joining the Park-Extension Neighbourhood Round Table team.

 As a liaison officer, she promotes best practices for socio-community development by ensuring a successful strategic planning.

 She believes in humans and their ability to put forward the wealth brought by cultural diversity.

 To her, a successful migratory experience is only possible through community support and solidarity.